 Salmon, sardines, and fatty fish

-Salmon, sardines, and other fatty fish provide omega-3 fatty acids, which have potent anti-inflammatory effects in the body.
+Salmon, sardines, and other fatty fish provide omega-3 fatty acids, which have potent anti-inflammatory effects on the body.
 They reduce redness and irritation and provide essential fats for cell membranes.
 Evidence suggests these essential fatty acids also encourage collagen production, helping maintain skin firmness and prevent wrinkles.
+In fact, a study confirms this by stating they “increased collagen synthesis and the overall percentage of collagen produced.”

 Omega fatty acids also hydrate and nourish the skin, which helps it remain supple.
 There is evidence to suggest these oils can be effective against psoriasis and eczema.
 Fatty fish is also a source of CoenzymeQ10, which is a powerful enzyme that combats cellular damage and promotes healing and cell turnover.